Jobs & Skills WA

 - OR Call 08 6200 6200 and ask for the Marketing Manager (Heike).

-- OR Contact your Case Manager at your Job Services Australia (JSA) provider or approved broker and request a referral to WAIFS for your selected course.
-Your broker will know what to do!
+- OR Contact your Case Manager at your Job Services Australia (JSA) provider or referral agent and request a referral to WAIFS for your selected course.
+Your referral agent will know what to do!

 It is important to note that WAIFS cannot guarantee your entrance into any of the funded programs.
 Jobs & Skills WA has both enrolment and funding criteria.
 Completion of an Application Form does not guarantee your enrolment request will be successful.
 WAIFS will ensure the process is explained to you fully and completed as quickly as possible.
 Enrolment is dependent on funding being confirmed and a student’s ability to meet the eligibility criteria.